Bringing amazing and more sustainable tech to our customers isn’t something we do alone. Our partnerships with suppliers make a big difference too.

 For customers to enjoy our amazing technology, they need peace of mind that we’re sourcing responsibly.
 With around 10,000 suppliers across the globe, we want to make sure we're using our size and unique capabilities to do good.

 In addition to compliance with all relevant national and international legislation, we've created our own Standards for Responsible Sourcing, which set out our expectations for all suppliers, partners and subsequent supply chains.
-The Standards reflect our commitment to acting with integrity in business relationships and include a requirement for suppliers to work towards full Ethical Trade Initiative (ETI) Base Code compliance.
+The Standards reflect our commitment to acting with integrity in business relationships.

 We ask all our own label brand suppliers to comply with strict trading terms and operational procedures.
 This means they must have effective systems and controls in place to meet standards of health and safety, fair wages, working hours, equal opportunities, freedom of association, collective bargaining and disciplinary procedures.
 Employing forced or child labour is strictly against our terms of operation.